Primary and intermediate schooling in NZ

 - Does my child have to go to school?

 - What if my child was born overseas?

 - When are schools open, and when are the holidays?

 - Do I have to pay?

-Yes, your child must attend a school or kura or be homeschooled.
+Yes, your child must attend a school or kura or be home-schooled.

-- Age 5 to 6 - most children start their schooling on or just after their 5th birthday, but it is not compulsory to start school in NZ until you turn 6
+- Age 5 to 6 - Most children start their schooling on or just after their 5th birthday, but it is not compulsory to start school in NZ until you turn 6.

-- Age 6 to 16 - children must attend school
+- Age 6 to 16 - Children must attend school.

-- Age 16 to 19 - schooling is optional.
-Around this time, young people gain National Certificate in Educational Achievement (NCEA) and transition to further education, training or a career
+- Age 16 to 19 - Schooling is optional.
+Around this time, young people gain National Certificate in Educational Achievement (NCEA) and transition to further education, training or a career.

 Going to school or kura regularly is key to your child getting the most out of their education.
 You are required to make sure that your child goes to school or kura every day unless they're sick, or need to be away with good reason.
-Under the Education Act 1989, parents and carers of children between 6 and 16 years old can be prosecuted if their child is away from school or kura without a good reason.
+Under the Education and Training Act 2020, parents and carers of children between 6 and 16 years old can be prosecuted if their child is away from school or kura without a good reason.